cs1302uga/cs1302-tutorials/visibility/protected.rst

 ====  ===================  =========  ===========  ===========  =============  ===========  ===========  ===========  ========

 In practice, the scenario attempted on ``LINE3`` doesn't usually make sense.
-When a child class wants to call a protected member declared in a parent, it's usually the inherited verson of the method that is intended and not the version bound to objects of the parent.
-Since it would not make sense to prevent the assignment of parent objects to reference variables of the parent type, the official definition and its requirement align with usual intent that we just described.
+When a child class wants to call a protected member declared in a parent, it's usually the inherited version of the method that is intended and not the version bound to objects of the parent.
+Since it would not make sense to prevent the assignment of parent objects to reference variables of the parent type, the official definition and its requirement align with the usual intent that we just described.
 Even though ``LINE3`` is in a child class (a valid location), it does not have access to a protected member declared in a parent since the type of the variable used to attempt that access is above the child class in the overall